colettes-portfolio/colettes-portfolio.github.io/project2.md

 To address this issue, there needs to be a concerted effort by the City of Boston and the State of Massachusetts to increase access to energy-efficient housing for low-income residents.
 This could include programs that provide funding for energy-efficient upgrades to existing housing stock, incentives for developers to build energy-efficient housing in low-income areas, and initiatives that prioritize the retrofitting of public housing with energy-efficient technologies.
 The information from this study should be used to target particular areas in Boston, homeowners and occupants with information relevant and accessible to the issues they face, accompanied by broad assistance and energy assessments.
 Integrated energy, health, and housing funding, resources, and engagement must become a priority for City government, potentially as part of their carbon-free initiatives.
 Environmental improvement cannot take place if significantly at risk, low-income, traditionally marginalized communities, already suffering from environmental hazards and inequity, are left out.
 Notably, these solutions cannot be implemented in a vacuum and must be tailored to the unique needs of each community.
 This includes taking into account factors such as language barriers, cultural norms, and others that may impact the effectiveness of these programs.
 Moving forward, it will be essential for policymakers to prioritize the development of sustainable, equitable housing policies that address the energy efficiency and quality of housing in low-income areas.
 Failure to do so will only exacerbate the energy burden faced by low-income households and hinder efforts to transition to a low-carbon, sustainable energy future for Boston.</p>

+## Policy Recommendations
+1. Increase access to energy-efficient housing for low-income residents through:
+   - Funding for energy-efficient upgrades to existing housing stock
+   - Incentives for developers to build energy-efficient housing in low-income areas
+   - Initiatives prioritizing retrofitting of public housing with energy-efficient technologies

+2. Target particular areas in Boston with information relevant and accessible to the issues they face, accompanied by broad assistance and energy assessments

+3. Make integrated energy, health, and housing funding, resources, and engagement a priority for City government

+4. Ensure solutions are tailored to community needs, considering:
+   - Language barriers
+   - Cultural norms
+   - Other factors that may impact program effectiveness

+***

+*This research was conducted in April 2023.
+For access to the complete paper, including full statistical analyses and methodology details, please [contact me](mailto:baker.cole@northeastern.edu).*

 ## References
 Brown, Marilyn A, Anmol Soni, Melissa V Lapsa, Katie Southworth, and Matt Cox.
 “High Energy Burden and Low-Income Energy Affordability: Conclusions from a Literature Review.”
 Progress in Energy 2, no. 4 (2020): 042003. https://doi.org/10.1088/2516-1083/abb954.